 The excitation of the vehicle-bridge system is due to the contact force between the vehicle tire and roadway surface.
 This contact force is dependent on the difference in vertical position of the bridge surface and the vehicle body.
 The bridge surface elevation is the combination of bridge motion at the vehicle position and elevation added by the profile.
 It therefore follows that any model of vehicle-bridge interaction must include the following:

-The mass of bridge excited by the vehicle-induced forces
+The mass of the bridge excited by the vehicle-induced forces

 The stiffness of the bridge

+Damping characteristics of the bridge

 The mass of the vehicle

-The suspension characteristics of the vehicle
+The suspension characteristics of the vehicle (vertical stiffness of the vehicle)

+Damping characteristics of the vehicle

 The vehicle velocity

 The roadway profile accurately positioned on bridge

-This last element, an accurately positioned profile, is critical.
-The effect of a profile feature (bump) is partially dependent on the location of the feature, therefore an accurate model must also include longitudinal (along path of travel) bridge geometry (e.g. span length).
+Based on the results from past research as well as the findings presented in Part 1, this last element, an accurately positioned profile, is particularly critical.
+The effect of a profile feature is partially dependent on the location of the feature, therefore an accurate model must also include longitudinal (along path of travel) bridge geometry (e.g. span length).

 There are many different methods of representing all of these elements in a model, but the success of a model is ultimately judged by its ability to reliably estimate the response of interest.
 For this study that response of interest is the amplification of peak responses during live load events (vehicle-crossing).
 The following sections will present several model types of varying complexity, document their construction and demonstrate their ability to predict dynamic amplification.

 In-Situ Measurement